m2b-creator/N8N-Close/README.md

 - Polling triggers for SmartViews, Status changes, and Custom Activities
 - Dynamic custom field support
 - Full Close CRM API integration
+- Comprehensive error handling and validation
+- TypeScript implementation with full type safety

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- [n8n](https://n8n.io/) for the amazing workflow automation platform
+- [Close CRM](https://close.com/) for their comprehensive API
+- The n8n community for their support and contributions